Trump’s War on the Environment

 Because of EPA and its oversight of state environmental agencies, major air pollutants in the U.S. fell by almost 70 percent between 1970 and 2014, while America’s gross domestic product grew by 238 percent.

-Trump has also called climate change a “hoax” created by the Chinese and is promising to throw out EPA’s regulations for controlling greenhouse gas pollution.
+Trump has also called climate change a “hoax” created by the Chinese and is working to throw out EPA’s regulations for controlling greenhouse gas pollution.
 His climate change denial is despite the consensus of scientists globally that global warming is a real threat, as verified by NASA, the U.S. National Academy of Sciences, the American Association for the Advancement of Science, the American Meteorological Society, the American Physical Society, the United Nations Intergovernmental Panel on Climate Change, and about 97 percent of actively publishing climate scientists.

 The Big Picture